InstructTime++: Time Series Classification with Multimodal Language Modeling via Implicit Feature Enhancement: InstructTime++

 \subsubsection{Implicit Feature Fusion}

 As illustrated in Figure~\ref{fig:Visualization}, the prompt template serves as a structured bridge between the translated textual representations and the language model.
 To effectively integrate heterogeneous features into a unified generative reasoning process, we design a structured prompt template that organizes explicit contextual cues and induced implicit features into a coherent textual form.
 Specifically, the prompt template is composed of three main components: task-specific instructions, explicit contextual features, and implicit feature descriptions translated from statistical and visual toolkits.
 Each component is arranged in a predefined order with clear semantic boundaries, allowing the language model to distinguish their respective roles while jointly reasoning over all available information.
 This structured organization preserves the semantic integrity of implicit features and mitigates potential interference among heterogeneous inputs.
-By adopting a unified prompt template, InstructTime++ enables language models to reason over both explicit and implicit information within a single textual context, without requiring any modification.
+Regarding prompt sensitivity, the structured design ensures that each component plays a clearly defined role, such that reasonable variations in wording or ordering do not fundamentally alter the interpretation of the input.
+Regarding generalization, the overall prompt template remains consistent across different datasets, while only minimal adaptations (e.g., domain-specific descriptions in task instructions) are introduced when necessary.
+This ensures a unified modeling paradigm without relying on dataset-specific prompt engineering.
+By adopting such a unified and structured prompt template, InstructTime++ enables language models to reason over both explicit and implicit information within a single textual context, without requiring any modification.